-Please join us and one of the nation’s leading tax experts - - Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA - - on Wednesday, October 30, 2019 and Thursday, October 31, 2019 at 9am Pacific Time (12pm Eastern Time) for a very special 2-part teleconference entitled, “The Basics of Trust & Estate Income Taxation”.
+Join us and one of the nation’s leading tax experts - - Robert S. Keebler, CPA/PFS, MST, AEP (Distinguished), CGMA - - on special 2-part presentation entitled, “The Basics of Trust & Estate Income Taxation”.

 On these two 90-minute programs, Bob Keebler (in his usual to-the-point and understandable teaching style) will cover just what you “need to know” about: